querkmachine/dotfiles/README.md

 ### More Homebrewing

-There are other Homebrew utilities I tend to have installed but which aren't required for getting started on a new computer.
-These are here just so I have an easy reference for them.
+There are other Homebrew utilities I tend to have installed.
+They aren't required for getting started on a new computer, but they are referenced by the zsh configuration, so probably a good idea to have them anyway.

 - [yt-dlp](https://github.com/yt-dlp/yt-dlp), for downloading video
 - [ffmpeg](https://ffmpeg.org/), for video and audio conversion